Red Sox vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has hit safely in three games in a row.
-During his last five outings he is hitting .200 with two home runs, two walks and three RBI.
+- Vaughn will look for his fifth straight game with a hit in this contest.
+In his last five games he is batting .263 with two home runs, a walk and three RBI.

 Vaughn Recent Games